xushichangdesmond/blackjack/README.md

 ## Features that the author is working on now
 * Different counting strategies
 * Player that vary decisions based on count
-* Make it faster (99.5% of the cpu spent is actually because of logging)

 ## Features the author would work on if he has time/money
 * A player that makes decisions from human input